Entech-Ramon/SonicWALL-Security-Services-Audit/README.md

         a.
 Names of the Allowed and Blocked Countries.
    ![](ScreenShots/SW_SS_Geo_IP_Example.jpg)

-B.  Documenting Basic Sonicwall Info
+B.  Documenting Basic Sonicwall Information
 ![](ScreenShots/SW_SS_Info_Example.jpg)

 C.  Documenting All Address Objects for Sonicwall, creating their own Flexible Asset and tagging them to SonicWall config.